RH3D/E3NG_docs/configure.md

 ![](./assets/images/config/config_handles.png)

 #### LED LIGHTS
+- Frame LEDs - RECOMMENDED - LED strips mounted on the frame in the nozzle height to better see the prints.
 - Enclosure LEDs - RECOMMENDED - LED strips mounted on the upper edge of the enclosure to light up the inside of the printer.
-- Frame LEDs - RECOMMENDED - LED strips mounted on the frame in the build plate height to better see the prints.

 ![](./assets/images/config/config_led.png)